George Thomas 0:08

 Did you enjoy this episode of the 15 minute strategy podcast, we'd love to know. leave a rating and written review wherever you listen to your favorite shows and keep that learning going by visiting sprocket talk comm sign up for your free membership and in that membership area.
 You can find bundled episodes where we combine like strategies to help help you grow better make the world better and share this episode with your friends and co workers who may be battling this same obstacle.
 You can always reach out to George Thomas on Twitter with questions or guest suggestions or just to talk about your favorite Marvel superhero and go out into the world and leverage this strategy for your success.
 And we'll see you on the next episode of the 15 minute strategy podcast.

-Where should I email this interview to?
+Where should I email this content to?

 About the Expert